yuliaboyko02/My-Tableau-and-Power-BI-Projects/README.md

-# 📊 Data Visualisation Project (Tableau & Power BI)
+# 📊 Tableau Data Visualisation Project

 ## 📌 Overview
 This project was completed during **Week 2 of a Data Technician Bootcamp**, focusing on data visualisation, dashboard design, and business insights using **Tableau and Power BI**.